 I am in love with the heartbeat of God, and that is to spread the message of hope to the ends of the earth.
 God has kept and sustained me since the moment I was conceived.
 He had a purpose attached to my life and my goal is to hear from Him, “Well done, my good and faithful servant.”

-I have also partnered with a pastor in a remote village about 2 hours away and started a literacy program for women.
+I have also partnered with a pastor in a remote village deep in the bush areas and started a literacy program for women.
 About 90% of women in the villages and poor communities do not know how to read or write.

 As more ministry arises, we do our best to partner with the local pastors and encourage them in any areas as best as we can.